Searching for ya wlw fantasy books? Here are 15 Sapphic fantasy books with wlw romance that are 100% worth picking up!

 It was such an angsty slow bur romance.
 And Lina and Eva had an amazing grumpy/sunshine dynamic.
 The cursed romance setup was so well executed and made the book so tragically romantic.

-The worldbuilding is also really dark, moody and atmospheric.
-A sea wild tale. it was beautifully written and I fell in love with the world.
+The worldbuilding is dark, moody and atmospheric.
+A beautifully written sea wild tale.
 Full of bitter witches, sea, salt, blood and sacrifice.

 Good reads rating: 3.83